utilmind/popbox/README.md

 UPDATE 22.10.2019: rewritten almost from scratch to make the code perfect.
 New feature, showOnExitIntent: PopBox can be automatially displayed when mouse hovers address line.
 (But only if it did not displayed before.)
 If this functionality is not enough — you may create your own "mouseout" event handler using the code inside the PopBox as an example.

+23.10.2019: added timeout before the showOnExitIntent will start working.
+Also added overrideable event (or it's just method?) onBeforeExitIntent.
+By default it prevents the PopBox to be displayed on "exit intent" if one of the dAlertify's dialog displayed.